 Polytheism Is Not “Idolatry”

-Yes Virginia, some people still believe in many gods today, and it’s every bit as legitimate as believing in just one.
+Yes Virginia, some people still believe in many Gods today, and it’s every bit as legitimate as believing in just one.

 Anthropomorphism is the act of characterizing something that isn’t human (whether animal, vegetable, or mineral) with human qualities, feelings, and motivations.
 Bugs Bunny, for instance, speaks English, stands on two legs, and is generally a smartass.
 We all know real rabbits don’t do either of these things, so Bugs is what we call an anthropomorphized rabbit (and a damn funny one, too).

-It’s impossible to practice any sort of theistic religion without anthropomorphizing the god or pantheon that’s involved to some extent at least, even when it comes to monotheism.
-Polytheists are only the most obvious example, given that we actually invoke our gods into cultic images.
+It’s impossible to practice any sort of theistic religion without anthropomorphizing the God or pantheon that’s involved to some extent at least, even when it comes to monotheism.
+Polytheists are only the most obvious example, given that we actually invoke our Gods into cultic images.
 Usually these icons are at least somewhat humanoid, even if they have animal heads (like the Egyptian pantheon) or multiple appendages (like the Hindu pantheon).
 Even when these images are completely zoomorphic, polytheists tend to be animists as well, believing that animals have souls just as humans do (as well as trees, rivers, stars, planets, etc.).
 So polytheism actively encourages us to anthropomorphize the entire cosmos.

 Monotheists condemn this practice as “idolatry,” which is extremely offensive to polytheists for several reasons.
 First, it demonstrates a complete misunderstanding of what we believe and do.
 For some reason, monotheists always think we are cavepeople who think the icons we create and use for worship are actually alive and can move around or something like that.
 But not even ancient polytheists were that naïve.
-Our gods are not the man-made images themselves, but the cosmic forces these images are designed to signify.
-The statue of a god is merely a tool for worship, not the actual object of worship itself.
+Our Gods are not the man-made images themselves, but the cosmic forces these images are designed to signify.
+The statue of a God is merely a tool for worship, not the actual object of worship itself.

 Just consider this story from biblical folklore: